Kartaverse/Reactor-Docs/docs/com.AndrewHazelden.PasteNusion.md

 <h2>For More Info</h2>

-To get started using Nusion, make sure to check out the <a href="https://github.com/AndrewHazelden/NusionConverter">NusionConverter GitHub repo</a>.
+<p>To get started using Nusion, make sure to check out the NusionConverter GitHub repo: <a href="https://github.com/AndrewHazelden/NusionConverter">https://github.com/AndrewHazelden/NusionConverter</a></p>

 <p>The "Paste Nusion" comp script/menu item uses the NodeJS/Python based "Nusion" flask appication that is able to run locally on your system, or on a server that is accessible to workstations on your local LAN.
 The NusionConverter GitHub repo provides details on the local webapp installation process.</p>